HK-Modding-Preservation/Exaltation/CHARM_LIST.md

 Rather than picking up Geo after a few moments, any Geo will be picked up instantly as soon as it spawns.

-Glorified by beating Brothers Oro and Mato.
+Glorified by defeating Great Nailsage Sly.

 ## Wayward Compass -> Lifeseed Lantern